-- 3.7.1 Organizers of Temporary Events are required to give notice to the Licensing Authority no later than ten clear working days in the case of 10standard notices and not less than five and not more than nine working days in the case of 11late notices before the day on which the event period begins.
+- 3.7.1 Organizers of Temporary Events are required to give notice to the Licensing Authority no later than ten clear working days in the case of 11standard notices and not less than five and not more than nine working days in the case of 12late notices before the day on which the event period begins.
 Clear working day does not include the day the temporary event notice was received by the Licensing Authority or the day of the event itself, nor does it include bank holidays or weekends.
 Organizers are encouraged to submit their notifications to the Licensing Authority, Police and Environmental Protection as soon as is reasonably practical in order for the Police and Environmental Protection to consider whether or not there are any concerns and where there are concerns, to enable all parties to take the necessary steps to resolve them. - 3.7.2 The Licensing Authority recommends that for normal temporary events that at least 20 working days and no more than 40 working days notice be given.
-For events that may attract larger numbers of people or may have an impact on traffic or road management, earlier contact with responsible authorities, the Highway Authority (and possibly the Lincolnshire Safety Advisory Group) is advisable.
+For events that may attract larger numbers of people or may have an impact on traffic or road management, earlier contact with responsible authorities, the Highway Authority (and possibly the Lincoln Safety Advisory Group) is advisable.
 For events taking place in the city centre it is also advisable to contact Lincoln Business Improvement Group (commonly referred to as Lincoln BIG) who have day to day control of the running of this area of the city and Lincolnshire County Council Highways. - 3.7.3 The Police and the Council's Environmental protection are the only bodies who may make representations to a TEN.
 They can object on grounds that allowing the event to proceed would undermine any one of the licensing objectives.
 Where objections are received to a Standard TEN the matter will be put before the Licensing Sub-Committee at a hearing.
 The Sub-Committee may decide to: - Allow the TEN to go ahead. - Reject the TEN. - If the premises already has a premises licence which authorises the sale of alcohol the Sub-Committee may allow the TEN but impose some, or all, of the conditions on the premises licence onto the TEN if appropriate. - 3.7.4 The Police and Environmental protection have a period of three working days from when they are given the notice to object to a TEN.
 If there is an objection from either the police or environmental protection to a Late TEN, the event will not go ahead.
-In these circumstances there is no scope for a hearing or the application of existing conditions, nor is there a right of appeal. - 3.7.5 Event organizers are reminded of Police powers to close down events without notice, on the grounds of disorder, the likelihood of disorder, or public nuisance.
-The Licensing Authority, therefore, expects organizers to be aware of their responsibilities under the licensing laws.
+In these circumstances there is no scope for a hearing or the application of existing conditions, nor is there a right of appeal.